Evgeniya Kanaeva: Endorsements

+Personal life

 Kanaeva is enrolled at the Siberian State University of Physical Training and Sports.
 Kanaeva has expressed an interest in learning to draw and play piano after her sporting career.
 She is also keen on studying foreign languages and computer-related subjects.
 According to her mother, Kanaeva saves her prize money for future education.

 Kanaeva has stated that if she were not a gymnast, she would take up dance professionally.

 On 8 June 2013, Kanaeva married ice hockey player Igor Musatov who plays for the HC Slovan Bratislava of the Kontinental Hockey League (KHL).
 In August, Irina Viner announced Kanaeva was pregnant.
-However, the pair have since divorced in 2018 due to Igor’s alcoholic behavior.
+However, the pair have since divorced in 2018.

 On 8 October 2013, Kanaeva's father Oleg died of a heart attack on a plane during a flight from Turkey to Moscow while returning from the World Cup Championships of Greco-Roman wrestling.

-On 19 March 2014, Kanaeva gave birth to the couple's first child, a baby boy named Vladimir.
+On 19 March 2014, Kanaeva gave birth to the couple's first child, a boy named Vladimir.